shrutiOx/CRISPR_ML_PAPERS_LIST/README.md

 The collection covers computational approaches for:

 Primer Design

-miRNA-Target Predictions
+1) miRNA-Target Predictions

-CRISPR Applications:
+2) CRISPR Applications:

-  On-Target Activity
+  A) On-Target Activity

-  Off-Target Activity
+  B) Off-Target Activity

-  Prime and Base Editing
+  C) Prime and Base Editing

-  Cas9-Induced Editing Profile Predictions
+  D) Cas9-Induced Editing Profile Predictions

 Additionally, we've included all CRISPR tools (list of papers )  from Table 3 of our paper.